Last Updated on

 What About Oral Hygiene?

-Your child will continue to brush and floss and to see the dentist for a preventive cleaning.
+Your child will continue to brush and floss and to see the dentist for preventive cleaning.
 Regular floss can be harder to use, but there are specific products made for people who are having orthodontic treatment.
 Daily oral hygiene may take a little bit more time.

 What Will I Look Like?